directus/directus/docs/extensions/introduction.md

 ### Panels

-[Panels](/extensions/panels) are similar to displays in that they display data in a certain way.
-However, panels are specifically designed to visualize data within Directus Insights.
+[Panels](/extensions/panels) are like widgets designed specifically for visualizing and interacting with data within Directus Insights.
+They are similar to displays but can show multiple data points, contain interfaces and allow user input.

 ### Modules